spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities/edge.md

 areas, and many more.

 Palette Edge supports both VM and container-based workloads, multiple Kubernetes distributions, and Intel and ARM hardware architectures.
-It is built on top of the open-source project [Kairos](https://kairos.io/), which enables the creation and customization of immutable versions of operating systems.
+It is built on top of the open source project [Kairos](https://kairos.io/), which enables the creation and customization of immutable versions of operating systems.
 Additionally, Palette Edge is designed to scale to tens of thousands of locations while enforcing policies locally within each cluster.